COJO-intelligence/passwordmanager/README.md

     objectInputStream.close();
     return dataList;
     ```

-1. Do not forget the master key! - No *reset password* functionality is provided;
-1. The key is stored using a *Java KeyStore Manager*.
+1. The key is generated and stored using *Java KeyStore Manager*.
+    ```java
+    KeyGenerator keyGen = KeyGenerator.getInstance(algorithmEncrypt);
+    SecureRandom secRandom = new SecureRandom();
+    keyGen.init(secRandom);
+    return keyGen.generateKey();
+    ```

 ### Contributing
-Please report any issues by opening a ticket to discuss what you would like to fix or to implement.
+Please report any issues by sending an email to cojo.intelligence@gmail.com or by opening a ticket to discuss what you would like to fix or to implement.
-We provide full access to the code - there is nothing to hide.
+We provide full access to the code, even for the GUI/GUX - there is nothing to hide.

 ### Future Plans
-The plan is to further extend the password manager idea into a browser extension, or maybe a fully functional web application.
+For short term, the plan is to further extend the password manager idea into a browser extension, or maybe a fully functional web application.
+For long term, we aim to provide a full cloud password manager solution, including mobile devices.

 Check the repository for further updates.

 ### Contact
 We are a small team of dedicated programmers and engineers which try to find our place into the world by building off-work, simple and user-friendly projects.

-For any observations, comments, proposals, ideas or just some simple thoughts please contact us on our git page.
+For any observations, comments, proposals, ideas or just some simple thoughts please contact us at cojo.intelligence@gmail.com or on our git page.

 One project at a time...